-Ethereum, released in 2015, is the most popular blockchain for decentralized applications.
+Ethereum, released in 2015, is the most popular blockchain for decentralised applications.
 At the time of writing, it is home to over 2,000 dApps.
 These applications have helped Ethereum’s native token, Ether, rise in value over the years.

-Due to its popularity and a large number of applications, Ethereum is slower than other blockchains.
+Due to its popularity and large number of applications, Ethereum is slower than other blockchains.
 It uses the Proof-of-Work protocol.
 This requires miners to use lots of computing power to verify actions on the blockchain.

 NEO, another blockchain, attempts to speed up the transaction process.
 It has an average of 400 transactions per second (TPS) compared to Ethereum’s 15 TPS.
 NEO has 70 dApps.

 Though it is faster than Ethereum, NEO has high fees.
 Sometimes these fees can be higher than those on Ethereum.

 TRON, a newer blockchain, is faster and offers its users lower fees.
 It has been touted as an Ethereum killer because it is the most popular blockchain for crypto gambling sites.
 This blockchain can process around 300,000 transactions per day.
 This makes it great for resource-intensive decentralised gaming applications.

 Lastly, EOS is a fast-growing blockchain.
 It was released in 2018, and it has over 50,000 daily users.
 It offers similar benefits as TRON, including fast transaction speeds and low fees.

 The following decentralised applications leverage blockchain technology.
 They want to provide their users with novel methods of receiving loans, collecting and trading NFTs, and making DeFi (Decentralised Finance) accessible to the masses.